Bill Musgrave: 1997−1998

 Immediately after being released as a player, Musgrave joined the Oakland Raiders as a quarterbacks coach in 1997 under head coach Joe Bugel.
 When the Raiders fired Bugel following the season, Musgrave attempted another try as a player with the Colts in 1998, but was released during training camp.
 He was immediately hired by the Philadelphia Eagles as an offensive assistant under Ray Rhodes, a former 49ers assistant coach.
 Musgrave was promoted to offensive coordinator and called plays in place of Dana Bible for the final 10 games of the season.
 However, Musgrave was not retained by new head coach Andy Reid when Rhodes was fired at the end of the season.

 Carolina Panthers

-Musgrave was hired as the quarterbacks coach under George Seifert with the Carolina Panthers in 1999, in an arrangement that saw he and Seifert having a heavy hand in calling the plays over offensive coordinator Gil Haskell.
+Musgrave was hired as the quarterbacks coach under George Seifert with the Carolina Panthers in 1999, in an arrangement that saw him and Seifert having a heavy hand in calling the plays over offensive coordinator Gil Haskell.
 Upon Haskell's departure to Seattle, Musgrave was promoted to offensive coordinator in 2000.
 The team chose him to replace Haskell, who was a holdover from a previous staff, due to his favorable relationship with Seifert as well as his experience calling plays the previous season.
-However, as an inexperienced coordinator, Musgrave had faltered at times, been criticized in the media for choices in playcalling, and was at one point rumored to have been yelled at by Seifert in front of the team.
+However, as an inexperienced coordinator, Musgrave had faltered at times, been criticized in the media for choices in play calling, and was at one point rumored to have been yelled at by Seifert in front of the team.
 Musgrave resigned from the position after three games.